fierceoj/ownklok/User Recommendations.md

   - Be aware that an attacker could tamper with your account or lock, and then send an email notifying you of the unauthorized actions.
 An attacker could use the email to deliver a malicious payload or phishing link.
 - The vendors have not acknowledged the vulnerabilities or expressed any plans to patch them.

 In summary, to mitigate some of the possible attacks and privacy issues, use a strong and unique password, use a junk email address to register the account, do not use personally identifying names anywhere in the app, and be aware of the phishing opportunities available to an attacker.
+Understand that even with these mitigatations:
-  - Understand that an attacker can still open the lock if in physical proximity.
+  - An attacker can still open the lock if in physical proximity.
-  - Understand that an attacker can still bypass account verification to change an account's password, granting the attacker access to the OKLOK account and the lock.
+  - An attacker can still bypass account verification to change an account's password, granting the attacker access to the OKLOK account and the lock.
-  - Understand that an attacker can still remotely unbind any lock from any OKLOK user account and bind it to their own, therby making the lock inaccessible through the app to the original owner.
+  - An attacker can still remotely unbind any lock from any OKLOK user account and bind it to their own, therby making the lock inaccessible through the app to the original owner.